pythonhealthdatascience/stars_wp1_summary/README.md

 ## 📝 Citation

+This repository has been archived on Zenodo and can be cited as:

+> Heather, A., Monks, T., & Harper, A. (2024).
+STARS Work Package 1 Summary.
+Zenodo. <https://doi.org/10.5281/zenodo.14267268>.

-If you wish to cite this repository, please refer to the citation file `CITATION.cff`, and the auto-generated alternatives `citation_apalike.apa` and `citation_bibtex.bib`.
+If you wish to cite this repository on GitHub, please refer to the citation file `CITATION.cff`, and the auto-generated alternatives `citation_apalike.apa` and `citation_bibtex.bib`.
 Authors:

 | Member | ORCID | GitHub |
 | --- | --- | --- |